How to use this tool

 No, Twitter does not make that information available.
 However Twitter is now much more direct about individual users who have blocked you and simply states "This user has blocked you from following them" if you click on their Follow button on twitter.com.
 Previously Twitter used to mask this information behind a protected tweets smokescreen.

 Are there any profile factors strongly correlated with the size of the blocked list?
 The Pearson correlation coefficents are shown below.
-The strongest correlation is with the no. of Tweets, which makes some sense.
-The more you tweet, the more people you will choose to block.
-Having said that, the correlation (R=0.089) is not very strong.
+None of the other metrics shows a strong correlation with the average size of a user's blocked list,

 |Blocked||Tweets||Followers||Following||Days since joining|